smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_08.md

     ![The screenshot shows Vim with perftest.sh file open and variables set to Cosmos DB Connection String values.](media/cosmos-perf-test-variables.png "Modify the connection information in Vim")

-8. Save the file and exit Vim.
+8. Press the Escape key and type :wq and then press the Enter key to save and close the file.

 9. Run the following command to execute the `perftest.sh` script to run a small load test against Cosmos DB.
 This script will consume RU's in Cosmos DB by inserting many documents into the Sessions container.